brandur/sorg/content/passages-drafts/004-roatan.md

 Night mode works well too.
 The Halide people wrote an interesting [piece on the iPhone 11 camera][halide] that chalks the improvements up to the factors you'd expect: faster lenses, improved ISO range (33% improved on the "main" lens), and smarter software that composes better final results.

 I like the camera so much that when I was carrying just my phone, I didn't get my normal FOMO of not having a real camera system with me.
 People say that with every new iPhone release, but it really is more true with every one.
 We’ve long since passed the point where most people’s phone is their camera, but hobbyist photographers who tend to invest in more traditional camera equipment are going to be attriting to just smartphones too.
-That will likely eventually include yours truly -- notably, every photo in this email was taken on an iPhone [2].
+That will likely eventually include yours truly -- notably, every photo in this edition was taken on an iPhone [2].

 ## Postgres 12 (#postgres-12)